Docs

 Errors

-When a request or a nested operation handles an exception, the observation is marked as error, so the span records the error and the outcome tag becomes error.
-A server-side error also increments the vaadin.errors counter, tagged by exception type.
+When a request or a nested operation fails, its observation is marked as error, so the span records the exception and the outcome tag becomes error.

 Extending Built-In Instrumentation